MarcoJanse/learning-bicep/AzureLandingzone/ALZ-bicep-notes.md

 ```

 > Please note that you cannot rename the `AzureBastionSubnet`.
 This name is mandatory
+>
+> I prefer to add additional subnets with NSG's using a separate bicep file, referencing the existing vNet.

 - Continue with the rest of the `hubNetworking.parameters.ictstuff.json` file
   - After the `parSubnets, verify or change these values: